 - The research area has numerous desktop computers for public use, free wireless Internet access, microfiche and microfilm readers, and a printer.
 Consider bringing a thumb drive for downloading items of interest to take home.

 - A scanning copy machine is provided for visitors.
 There is a minimal charge of 20 cents per page for copies.
 You may also use personal wand scanners and smart phones to capture images unless materials are designated as Fragile.
-See library volunteers or staff for guidance.

 Library volunteers and staff are engaged in a massive project to migrate the HRL collection from a home-grown classification scheme to the Dewey Decimal System.
 Both organizational methods currently co-exist on our shelves and in our catalog, so do not hesitate to ask if you are unable to find an item.
-Our map and abbreviations list may also help you navigate.
+Our map and list of abbreviations may also help you navigate.
 The end result of the project will be a consistent, understandable way of bringing materials together, with more searchable subject headings, contents notes for many titles, fresh labels, and barcodes for collection management.
 This project is assisted by a grant from the Metropolitan Regional Arts Council, thanks to a legislative appropriation from the Arts and Cultural Heritage fund.